 Quite a few people are scared of the dentist, so you are not alone.
 Some have a fear of the unknown, and the idea of someone closely inspecting their mouth makes them a little anxious.

 However, some have a phobia of the dentist.
 No matter how much fear you have, we have an excellent solution for you.
 We can provide sedation to you, which will help you to relax.

-You may have heard of “sleep dentistry“, but dental sedation involves a little bit more than that.
-Not all forms of sedation put you out.
+You may have heard of “sleep dentistry“, but in the dental field it involves a little bit more than that.
+Not all forms of ‘calming a patient’ can put you out.

 Sedation helps to ease your anxieties during the procedure.
 The type you will receive depends greatly on the amount of fear you have, plus a few other factors.

 “Laughing Gas“—This common type of sedation is nitrous oxide, and it is inhaled.
 It helps to relieve anxiety during a procedure, and it does not put people to sleep.
 You may be able to drive yourself home after having nitrous oxide.

 Enteral Sedation—This type is taken orally in the form of a pill or liquid.
 It will make you drowsy, which can make you fall asleep, but you can be woken up easily.
 It can be used in conjunction with nitrous oxide, and it helps to ease those who are nervous about dental procedures.